Selected UMAY Findings

 - The School of Kinesiology has used UMAY results during discussions about curriculum reform and in its evaluation of academic advising provided by faculty and staff.

-- Key administrators reviewed every comment that students made about costs on the 2009 survey.
-Subsequently, new questions were added to the survey about the cost of attendance, even allowing open-ended responses.
+- Key administrators reviewed every comment that students made about costs.
+Subsequently, new questions were added to the survey about the cost of attendance.

 - An Honors student in LSA used UMAY data to conduct research for his thesis on the experience of first-generation college students.